 - SAP S/4 HANA

 It is designed to drive immediate value across all lines of business processes.
 It offers you real-time insights and data through embedded reporting and analytics.
 SAP provides a bespoke user experience with SAP Fiori for any device.

 - Oracle ERP Cloud

-This is a modern cloud application solution for FP&A, procurement, compliance, governance, risk management, revenue recognition, tax reporting, and project planning.
+This is a modern solution for FP&A, procurement, compliance, governance, risk management, revenue recognition, tax reporting, and project planning.
 It offers the integration, security, analytics, and functionality tools you need to run the business.

 - ECount ERP

 This is a cloud-based ERP system that allows you to handle your sales, purchasing, and accounting from one platform.
 It’s a fully cloud-based system that is accessible for users anywhere they may be.

 This is a collection of tools utilized to make inventory systems, SCADA, and point of sale applications.
 It provides features like server or client architecture, fast to install and use, web-deployed client applications, and so much more.

 It is created in Sweden that incorporates different manufacturing styles to deal with planning, execution, decision-making, and measuring.
 It provides features like user-defined portals, integration with QlikView, search, form design, and tab views.

 This is a supply chain management solution that helps big companies with planning and provides companies the supply chain analytics and planning capabilities they need to deal with various interconnected supply chain planning procedures.